Custom package

 dialog.archive(0)

-delete(revoke=False)
+async delete(revoke=False)

 Deletes the dialog from your dialog list.
 If you own the channel this won’t destroy it, only delete it from the list.